hyperledger/indy-hipe/text/connection-mgmt-protocols/README.md

-# 00??: Connection Management Protocol
+# 00??: Connection Management Protocols 1.0
 - Authors: Daniel Hardman <daniel.hardman@gmail.com>, Devin Fisher <devin.fisher@evernym.com>, Sam Curren <sam@sovrin.org>
 - Start Date: 2018-10-01
 - PR:

 ## Summary

-Define a non-centralized protocol (that is, one that does not involve a common store of state like a blockchain), whereby parties synchronize the state of their shared relationship by direct communication with one another.
+Define non-centralized protocols (that is, ones that do not involve a common store of state like a blockchain), whereby parties synchronize the state of their shared relationship by direct communication with one another.

->NOTE: Although this protocol is described in an Indy HIPE, it is not dependent on Indy (either the Indy blockchain or Indy SDK).
-It uses DID Communications, so it made sense to define it next to other standards that the Indy community wants to adopt, using verbiage that Indy developers would understand.
+>NOTE: Although these protocols are described in an Indy HIPE, they are not dependent on Indy (either the Indy blockchain or Indy SDK).
+They use DID Communications, and Indy needs to implement them, so it made sense to define them next to other standards that the Indy community wants to adopt, using verbiage that Indy developers would understand.

 ## Motivation